-Nantucket’s other fun spot used to be the Atlantic Café, the “dean” of island restaurants and a friendly place to have a burger and beer at the bar.
-Both islands have movie theaters with first run films, and the people watching at any hour of the day in Nantucket town or Oak Bluffs is always a hoot.
-It’s now under new management and will reopen with a new name in 2009.
+Both islands have movie theaters with first-run films, and the people watching at any hour of the day in Nantucket town or Oak Bluffs is always a hoot.

 Best Local Haunts

-In Nantucket, you either breakfast at the Hen House, on Chins Way, or at the Downyflake Restaurant, on Sparks Ave.
-At the Hen House, they have filling offerings and newspapers.
+In Nantucket, the Downyflake Restaurant, on Sparks Ave is the place for breakfast.
 At the ‘Flake, they make their own heavenly donuts, and give Krispy Kreme a run for the money.
-Breakfast and lunch at either one of these places will be relatively cheap.
+Breakfast and lunch here will be relatively cheap.

 In Edgartown, the locals come to the Dockside Coffee Shop.
-It’s a hole in the wall right across from the Navigator, and it seems like the kind of place, with its counter and small no frills menu, that fishermen would frequent.
-Up island, the locals come to the Woodland Variety and Grilll, near the Black Dog restaurant on State Road.
+It’s a hole in the wall right across from the Navigator, on the water, and it seems like the kind of place, with its counter and small no-frills menu, that fishermen would frequent.
+Up island, the locals come to the Woodland Variety and Grill, near the Black Dog restaurant on State Road.

-A stellar restaurant with a reputation that makes New Yorkers and locals still flock there each night is Bittersweet, in West Tisbury.
-Make a reservation, bring a lot of cash and a few bottles of wine to this BYOB temple of dining.
-688 State Rd, 508-696-3966.
+A stellar restaurant with a reputation that makes New Yorkers and locals still flock there each night is Lambert’s Cove Inn in West Tisbury.
+Make a reservation, prepare for stunning food and service.
+90 Manaquayak Rd.
+West Tisbury 800.535.0272